All Products

 • Two vCPUs run at 25% utilization for 2 minutes.

-When a burstable instance starts, it begins to consume CPU credits to maintain its computing performance.
+When you start a burstable instance, the instance begins to consume CPU credits to maintain the computing performance of the instance.
 Initial credits that cannot be replenished are consumed first.
-When the initial credits are depleted, the instance continues to consume the accrued CPU credits.
+When the initial credits are depleted, the burstable instance continues to consume the accrued CPU credits.

-• When the CPU utilization is below the baseline, the credits earned are more than the credits consumed and the CPU credit balance increases.
+• When the CPU utilization is below the baseline, the CPU credits earned are more than the CPU credits consumed and the CPU credit balance increases.

-• When the CPU utilization is equal to the baseline, the credits earned are equal to the credits consumed and the CPU credit balance remains unchanged.
+• When the CPU utilization is equal to the baseline, the CPU credits earned are equal to the CPU credits consumed and the CPU credit balance remains unchanged.

-• When the CPU utilization is higher than the baseline, the credits earned are less than the credits consumed and the CPU credit balance decreases.
+• When the CPU utilization is higher than the baseline, the CPU credits earned are fewer than the CPU credits consumed and the CPU credit balance decreases.

 Note

-CPU utilization data collected from physical machines include the simulation overhead of privileged instructions and are used to calculate CPU credit usage.
-You can log on to the CloudMonitor console, click Host Monitoring in the left-side navigation pane, and then click the ID of an Elastic Compute Service (ECS) instance on the Host Monitoring page.
-Then, you can click the Basic Monitoring tab and view the CPU utilization of the instance.
+The CPU utilization data collected from physical machines include the simulation overhead of privileged instructions.
+CPU utilization data is used to calculate the CPU credit usage.
+To view the CPU utilization of an instance, log on to the CloudMonitor console, click Host Monitoring in the left-side navigation pane, and then click the ID of an Elastic Compute Service (ECS) instance on the Host Monitoring page.
+Then, click the Basic Monitoring tab to view the CPU utilization of the instance.
 For more information, see Overview.

-In different scenarios, stopping your instances may have different impacts on your CPU credits:
+In different scenarios, stopping instances may have different impacts on your CPU credits:

 • If a pay-as-you-go instance is stopped in standard mode, the CPU credit balance of the instance is retained and the instance continues to earn CPU credits.

 • If a pay-as-you-go instance is stopped in economical mode, the CPU credit balance of the instance becomes invalid and the instance cannot continue to earn credits.
-When the instance is started again, it receives initial credits and begins to earn credits again.
+When the pay-as-you-go instance is restarted, the instance receives initial CPU credits and begins to earn CPU credits.

 • If a pay-as-you-go instance is stopped due to an overdue payment, the CPU credit balance of the instance is retained but the instance cannot continue to earn credits until you complete the payment.

-• If a subscription instance expires and is stopped, the CPU credit balance of the instance is retained but the instance cannot continue to earn credits.
-When the instance is restarted, it begins to earn credits again.
+• If a subscription instance expires and is stopped, the CPU credit balance of the instance is retained but the instance cannot continue to earn CPU credits.
+When the subscription instance is restarted, the instance begins to earn CPU credits.

 Performance modes

-A burstable instance can run in standard or unlimited mode.
+A burstable instance can run in standard mode or unlimited mode.

 • Standard mode

 The performance of a burstable instance in standard mode is limited by the availability of CPU credits.
-After the instance depletes all of its initial credits and CPU credit balance, the instance cannot run above its baseline performance level.
-When the CPU credit balance is low, the instance gradually reduces performance to its baseline level within 15 minutes.
-This way, the instance does not experience a sharp performance drop-off when its CPU credit balance is depleted.
+After a burstable instance depletes all initial CPU credits and CPU credit balance, the instance cannot run above the performance baseline.
+When the CPU credit balance is low, the instance gradually reduces performance to the performance baseline within 15 minutes.
+This way, the instance does not experience a sudden decrease in performance when its CPU credit balance is depleted.

-The standard mode is applicable to scenarios such as lightweight web servers, development and testing environments, and databases that have low and medium performance.
-In these scenarios, workloads are stable, instances do not run above the baseline performance level for an extended period of time, and bursts in performance are only occasionally required.
+The standard mode is suitable for scenarios such as lightweight web servers, development and testing environments, and databases that have low and medium performance.
+In the preceding scenarios, workloads are stable, instances do not run above the baseline performance for an extended period of time, and performance bursts are only occasionally required.

 • Unlimited mode

 The performance of a burstable instance in unlimited mode is not limited by the availability of CPU credits.
-You can overdraw or pay for additional CPU credits to obtain performance boosts at any time.
-If your instances continue to run above the baseline performance level after the initial CPU credits and accrued credits are depleted, the instance begins to consume advance CPU credits and overdrawn CPU credits.
+You can overdraw or pay for additional CPU credits to meet performance burst requirements.
+If a burstable instance continues to run above the performance baseline after the initial CPU credits and the accrued credits are depleted, the instance begins to consume advance CPU credits and overdrawn CPU credits.

-• Advance CPU credits: Advance CPU credits are the credits that a burstable instance will earn over the next 24-hour period.
-You may be charged for using these CPU credits.
+• Advance CPU credits: Advance CPU credits are the CPU credits that a burstable instance earns over the next 24-hour period.
+You may be charged for advance CPU credits.

-• Overdrawn CPU credits: Overdrawn CPU credits are the CPU credits that a burstable instance consumes after it depletes its advance credits to keep running above its baseline performance level.
-You are charged for using overdrawn credits.
+• Overdrawn CPU credits: Overdrawn CPU credits are the CPU credits that a burstable instance consumes after the instance depletes the advance credits to remain running above the performance baseline.
+You are charged for overdrawn credits.

 Note

-The following figure shows how the CPU credits change when an instance runs in unlimited mode.
+The following figure shows how the CPU credits change when a burstable instance runs in unlimited mode.

 image